 THDA encourages the following action steps depending on your level of familiarity with the homebuying process:

 1- Homebuyer Education Course: For those just starting out on the homeownership journey, THDA recommends you take a homebuyer education course.
-For THDA loans providing downpayment assistance, homebuyer education is a requirement.
-Courses are offered in two formats - classroom style and online.
-The online course includes one personal session with a homebuyer education trainer by telephone.
-Both formats are offered through approved THDA educators and counselors and cover the following
+For THDA loans providing downpayment assistance, homebuyer education is a required.
+Courses are offered in two formats - in-person, classroom style and online.
+The online course includes one personal session with a homebuyer education trainer.
+Both formats are offered through approved THDA educators and counselors and cover the following:

 - Steps to homeownership

 - Clarify common, but confusing, mortgage concepts like title insurance and PMI

 - Outline various mortgage types, including THDA’s Great Choice Loan Program